chenningg/OODP-MOBLIMA-Design-Project/README.md

 ## Important notes

 - If it's your first time contributing, make sure to pull and fetch from the master branch before commiting anything.
+- DO NOT pull from the master branch if you have changes on your local repository.
+All your changes will be lost.
+Instead, push all your changes to a new branch and submit a pull request.
+- If you want to make further changes BEFORE the master branch is updated, make a new branch of your pending branch and work from there.